parthenon-hpc-lab/athenapk/docs/cluster.md

 ```
 new_cell_mass = cell_mass - cell_mass/total_mass*mdot*dt;
 ```
 where `total_mass` is the total mass within the accretion zone.
-This mass is removed from the conserved variables such that the velocity and temperature of the cell remains the same.
-Momentum and energy density thus will also change.
+The accreted mass is removed from the gas which momentum density and energy density unchanged.
+Thus velocities and temperatures will increase where mass is removed.

 With COLD_GAS accretion, the accretion rate becomes the total mass within the accretion zone equal to or below a defined cold temperature threshold divided by a defined accretion